PeaceDeveloper/wikipedia_search/README.md

-# Wikipedia Article Chunker and Search System
+# Wikipedia Text Chunking, Vectorization and Search System

 ## Overview

-This application is specific to:
+This application is designed to perform the following tasks:

-- Taking a set of 10 articles from Wikipedia
+ - Extract a set of 10 articles from Wikipedia.
-- Chunking the text
-- Vectorizing the text using sentence transformers
+ - Chunk the text of each article and vectorize it using sentence transformers.
-- Storing the embeddings of the text chunks in Neo4j
+ - Store the embeddings of the text chunks in a Neo4j database.
-- Implementing a search system based on cosine similarity
+ - Implement a search system based on cosine similarity, ranking the results based on relevance.

 ## Instructions